-Coronavirus border curbs disrupt EU food supplies, says industry
+Coronavirus border curbs disrupt EU food supplies: industry

 “Given that the agri-food supply chain is highly integrated and operating across borders, any blocks of supply and workers will inevitably disrupt business.
 Our ability to provide food for all will depend on the preservation of the EU Single Market,” the statement said.

+It called for the launch of fast-track lanes at border crossings that many states have not yet properly established.

+“We will continue to try to ensure that these are established, functional and that we alleviate any issue that arises with regard to the distribution and transit of products, in particular with food products and medical products,” a spokesman for the European Commission said on Thursday.

-It was signed by FoodDrinkEurope, the trading body for the European food manufacturing industry, Copa and Cogeca, which represents farmers, and CELCAA, the EU umbrella association for trading companies in the food and commodities sectors.
+The joint industry statement was signed by FoodDrinkEurope, the trading body for the European food manufacturing industry, Copa and Cogeca, which represents farmers, and CELCAA, the EU umbrella association for trading companies in the food and commodities sectors.

-Reporting by Francesco Guarascio @fraguarascio; Editing by Toby Chopra and Barbara Lewis
+Reporting by Francesco Guarascio @fraguarascio; Editing by Barbara Lewis and Mark Heinrich